-Dr. Gidwani completed a Pediatric Health Services Research fellowship at Massachusetts General Hospital in Boston and earned a Master’s in Public Health degree at Harvard School of Public Health.
-He completed his residency at Children’s Hospital Medical Center in Cincinnati, OH and received his Doctor of Medicine degree from George Washington University in Washington, DC.
+Dr. Gidwani completed a Pediatric Health Services Research fellowship at Massachusetts General Hospital, in Boston, and earned a master’s degree in public health at the Harvard School of Public Health.
+He completed his residency at Children’s Hospital Medical Center, in Cincinnati, Ohio, and received his doctor of medicine degree from George Washington University, in Washington, DC.

 Dr. Gidwani’s plenary will focus on the "big three” in home visiting—mental health, intimate partner violence, and substance abuse—and how relationships are a critical factor in building resilience.